Nicolás Orellana

-Nicolás Iván Orellana Acuña (born 3 September 1995) is a Chilean footballer who currently plays for Audax Italiano as a striker.
+Nicolás Iván Orellana Acuña (born 3 September 1995) is a Chilean footballer who plays as a midfielder for Audax Italiano.

+Club career

+Born in San Ramón commune, Santiago de Chile, Orellana is a product of Colo-Colo.

 International career

 Orellana represented Chile U20 at the 2014 Aspire Four Nations International Tournament in Qatar.

+Style of play

+A left-footed player, Orellana has developed his career as a forward.
+However, he turned into a midfielder since the 2025 season.